mirzawaqasahmed/f5-big-iq-lab/docs/class07/module1/lab1.rst

-Lab 1.1: Create and Deploy Firewall Objects to Secure Applications

 Lab 1.1: Create Shared Firewall Objects
 ****************************************
 F5 Advanced Firewall Manager (AFM) configurations are built-up using a series of smaller object containers.
 For example, a firewall policy may contain one or more rule lists, which contain firewall rules in an ordered list; a rule in  a rule list may contain one or more address lists, which contain lists of addresses or networks, and/or one or more port lists, which contain lists of ports.
 Building firewall policies through a series of smaller building blocks, allows for object re-use across all firewall objects, and when managed through BIG-IQ allows for simple re-use of firewall objects across an entire fleet for F5 AFM instances.
 In this excercise, we will create a few shared objects to be used in subsequent exercises for building a firewall policy.

 .. note:: All steps in this lab will be completed using the persona Larry.